-Malaysia heads to polls on election day
+Malaysia opposition wins historic election

 The government recently passed a law redrawing election boundaries, leading to accusations that it had gerrymandered constituencies to ensure they were filled by Malay Muslims, who are traditionally BN supporters.

-In the days before the poll, election reform group Bersih 2.0 accused the Election Commission (EC) of multiple "electoral crimes" including irregularities in postal voting and failing to remove dead people from the electoral roll.
+In the days before the poll, election reform group Bersih 2.0 accused the Election Commission (EC) of multiple "electoral crimes", including irregularities in postal voting and failing to remove dead people from the electoral roll.

 A controversial fake news law was also recently introduced, which critics say could be used by the authorities to muffle dissent.